Daqarta for DOS Contents

 When a board (with the appropriate driver in DQA.CFG) is present, Daqarta observes the sample rate limitations of the board, even when in Virtual Source mode.
 If you want to experiment with a "faster" board, you can omit the board driver and run only with Virtual Source.
 You can then set any (simulated) sample rate you want, from femtoHertz to TeraHertz and beyond.

-Virtual Source, depending upon which is currently active from the last B-key toggle.
+BOARD CONTROL MENU:Hit CTRL-B to bring up the control menu for either the data acquisition Board or the Virtual Source, depending upon which is currently active from the last B-key toggle.

 Each data acquisition board driver has its own Help text, which is available via the Control Help system.
 Use ALT-H to see a list of all the installed plug-in modules, of which the board will always be the second entry.
 Hit ENTER to bring up a single-page summary of switch and parameter settings.
 Another hit of the ENTER key will bring up the complete Control Help system for the board, if present.